 - Transfer egg white mixture to a large bowl.
 Using a large balloon whisk, fold in flour mixture in 4 additions just until combined.
 Gently spread batter into an ungreased 10-inch removable-bottom tube pan.
 Run a knife through batter to remove any air pockets, and smooth top.

 - Bake until cake is firm to the touch and an instant-read thermometer inserted near center registers 205°F (96°C) to 210°F (99°C), about 40 minutes.
-Immediately invert pan (onto a bottle if needed; see page 42 for reference), and let cool completely.
+Immediately invert pan (onto a bottle if needed), and let cool completely.
 Using an offset spatula, loosen cake from sides and bottom of pan.
 Invert onto a cake plate.

 Try the original recipe with a bright kiss of citrus.
 Substitute 1 tablespoon (15 grams) fresh lemon juice for vanilla extract.
 Fold in